Academic Code of Conduct

 To ensure that the ACC functions properly, all UM-Dearborn faculty should include in their syllabus the following statement:

 “The University of Michigan-Dearborn values academic honesty and integrity.
 Each student has a responsibility to understand, accept, and comply with the University's standards of academic conduct as set forth by the Code of Academic Conduct, as well as policies established by the schools and colleges.
 Cheating, collusion, misconduct, fabrication, and plagiarism are considered serious offenses.
-Violations will not be tolerated and may result in penalties up to and including expulsion from the University.”
-(Failure of faculty to include the statement does not absolve students from adherence to the ACC.)
+Violations will not be tolerated and may result in penalties up to and including expulsion from the University.”1

-Any violation of the ACC by students will be dealt with in accordance with the procedures described below.
+Any violation of the ACC by undergraduate or graduate students will be dealt with in accordance with the procedures described below.

 II.
 Prohibited Academic Conduct

-The actions cited as prohibited conduct should be used as a guide rather than an exhaustive list of behaviors that the University considers misconduct and subject to disciplinary action.
+The actions cited as prohibited conduct should be used as a guide rather than an exhaustive list of behaviors that the University considers misconduct and subject to disciplinary action.2

 - Plagiarism: includes representing the words, ideas, or work of others as one’s own in writing or presentations, and failing to give full and proper credit to the original source.
 Failing to properly acknowledge and cite language from another source, including paraphrased text.
 Failing to properly cite any ideas, images, technical work, creative content, or other material taken from published or unpublished sources in any medium, including online material or oral presentations, and including the author’s own previous work.

-- Cheating: includes Copying from another’s exam or other evaluative assignment.
-Using notes, books, digital devices or resources, or other materials for an exam or other evaluative assignment without explicit permission of the instructor.
+- Cheating: includes Copying from another’s exam or other evaluative assignments.
+Using notes, books, digital devices or resources, or other materials for an exam or other evaluative assignments without explicit permission of the instructor.
 Submitting work that was previously used for another class without the informed permission of the instructor.
-Discussing or sharing information about questions or answers on an exam or other evaluative assignment without explicit permission of the instructor.
+Discussing or sharing information about questions or answers on an exam or other evaluative assignments without explicit permission of the instructor.
 Giving, taking, or receiving a copy of an exam without explicit permission of the instructor.
 Allowing another person to take an exam or complete an assignment for the student.
-Attempting to change the result of an exam or
+Attempting to change the result of an exam or other evaluation.

 - Fabrication: includes alterations to transcripts, grades, letters of recommendation, or other evaluations by or for any current or former student.